NaimShk07/MERN_Stack_Interview_Prep/02_Node_Express/questions-answers/nodejs_qna.md

 - It's a core Node.js module for creating web servers.
 - You can handle requests and responses directly without using any external libraries like Express.

+10. Dev Vs Normal Dependencies

+- Needed only during development, not in production. ex. cors, morgan
+- Needed for your app to run in production. ex. prettier, nodemon